digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

    :widths: 50 50
    :width: 100%

+   * - .. code-block:: daml

-   * -  module M where
+            module M where

             data A = A
               with
                 x : Int -> Int

+     - .. code-block:: daml

-     -  module M where
+            module M where

             data A = A
               with

 Below, the module on the right is **not** a valid upgrade of the module on the left because it changes the variety of ``A`` from record type to